M6 (Istanbul Metro)

 Line M6, officially referred to as the M6 Levent – Boğaziçi Üniversitesi/Hisarüstü line, is a 3.3 km light metro line of the Istanbul Metro.
+It is colored tan on the maps and route signs.
 The line opened for public service on 19 April 2015.
 Except for the very small Tünel, this line is the shortest of the Istanbul Metro system with only four stations.